traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ my last project

-^ make a necklace that would show accompanying images as i was speaking to someone
+^ make a necklace that would show related images as i was speaking to someone

-^ find me interesting
+^ so ppl find me interesting

-^ I have a raspberry pi with a touchscreen and a microphone.
+^ Raspberry pi with a touchscreen and a microphone.

-^ NodeJS server send audio to the google speech recognition api and then sending those keywords to the google search api from and finally is showing an image that correlates to what i'm saying.
+^ NodeJS server send audio

 ^ Responsive to the environment